nnseva/django-jsoneditor/README.rst

 Django-JSONEditor is an online structured JSON input widget for Django appropriate for various JSONField's provided for Django.

-Code of the javascript JSONEditor online editor has been got from the http://jsoneditoronline.org/ but slightly changed to avoid some issues.
+Code of the javascript JSONEditor online editor has been got from the http://jsoneditoronline.org/.

 See the latest versions of the javascript online JSON Editor here: https://github.com/josdejong/jsoneditor